ErickSegaar/TGIF_XLD/README.md

+*Missing project description in github*

 # Devoteam XL-Deploy/XL-Release KISS

 This session will go through the basics of XL-Deploy and XL-Release.
 We'll use a Tomcat server to deploy the application.
 XL-Deploy, XL-Release and Tomcat are installed on a Alpine Linux VM using VirtualBox.

+*Missing the explaination why we want to use tools like xl-release/deploy.
+Also calrify what we are deploying, or if the artifacts don't matter why.*

 ## 1. Pre-requisites

 * [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Internet Browser, like Chrome, Firefox or Edge
+* optional you can use a ssh terminal like [putty](https://www.putty.org/).
+Because you won't like the scaling of the virtualbox window :)

 That's it! :) You can use a SSH Terminal like Putty to login to the VM, if you prefer it over using VirtualBox itself.